CAS-ual-TY/plus-board-game-framework/README.md

 **Introduction**

 *There are actually two different networking systems: The basic system and the advanced one.
-We only consider the advanced systems with all advanced classes and interfaces.*
+We only consider the advanced system with all "Advanced" classes and interfaces.*

 Networking is designed to be very easily usable.
 It uses a Host-Client structure (a host is a server that is also a client) and the entire multithreaded functionality is hidden behind simple interfaces which only interact with the main thread.